How to Make Metal Clay Oil Paste

 - To join fine, sterling or enriched sterling silver (.960) metal (including fired silver clay), make sure the oil paste is thoroughly dry, then fire in activated carbon at the recommended temperature for the clay used to make the oil paste.
 Hold at that temperature for 1 to 2 hours.

 - To join PMC3 greenware to any of the above metals using this extra-strong oil paste, dry the join thoroughly, then pre-fire the piece on an open kiln shelf at 1000°F for 30 minutes and then fire in activated carbon at the hottest and longest firing schedule for the metal clay formula you used in the piece or the oil paste.

 Sherri Haab PasteMaker—Even Better Than Lavender Oil for Making Metal Clay Oil Paste

-I was skeptical about the value of a commercial specialty solution for making homemade metal clay oil paste since lavender oil gave me good results in my homemade PMC oil paste and homemade bronze clay oil paste.
-But after my friend Wanaree Tanner raved about it, I finally ordered some Sherri Haab PasteMaker to see whether it was appreciably better than the lavender oil I had been using.
+I was skeptical about the value of a commercial specialty solution for making homemade metal clay oil paste since lavender oil gave me good results in my homemade silver and bronze clay oil paste.
+But many years ago, after my friend Wanaree Tanner raved about it, I finally ordered some Sherri Haab PasteMaker to see whether it was appreciably better than the lavender oil I had been using.
 It quickly became my favorite additive for making homemade metal clay oil paste, and I recommend it highly!

-I use the prepared PasteMaker-enhanced slip mostly with greenware (PMC, BRONZclay, and COPPRclay) and find that it holds even delicate pieces together securely.
+I use the prepared PasteMaker-enhanced slip mostly with greenware (dried, unfired pieces) and find that it holds even delicate pieces together securely.
 And, of course, it works great to join fired components or to add greenware components to fired components.

 How to Make Metal Clay Oil Paste with Sherri Haab PasteMaker Solution